adonuselorm/adonuselorm-Udacity-Data-Engineering-with-AWS/project-data-warehouse/README.md

 ```

 **Result**
-The peak hour is hour **17**, which means 5 pm.
-This also makes sense, as this is the time where most people start to get off work and are on their way home and can listen to music.
-The second most active hour is hour **18**.
+We notice the peak hour to be hour **17**, that is 5 pm.
+Reasonably this is also the time where most people start to get off work and are on their way home and can listen to music.
+Also we notice the second most active hour is hour **18**.